midhunkalarikkal/FullDomain/Notes/js.md

 - this binding
   - Arrow function does not have its own this.
 It lexically inherits this from the surrounding scope.
   - Regular function this depends on how the function is called.

+    Non–strict mode (default)
+    In the browser → this refers to the global object, which is window.
+    In Node.js → this refers to the global object, which is global.

+    Strict mode ('use strict')
+    `Undefined`
 ```js
 const obj = {
   value: 10,